 This past February, the impossible happened: I actually slept in Napa Valley.
 In fact, I slept seven nights and passed an entire week within the confines of these world-famous vineyards bracketed by the Mayacamas and Vaca ranges.
 While this may sound like the ideal getaway for a couple, for a Californian who lived nearly 15 years in San Francisco, it is a concept as alien as life on Mars, or a functioning US government which is sorta the same thing.

-I say this given that anyone who lives an 1-1.5 hours or less from Napa just does any desired jaunt it as a day trip.
+I say this given that anyone who lives 1-1.5 hours or less from Napa does any desired jaunt as a day trip.
 There used to be a lot of those in my life, especially as I started working in wine for a cellar up there but wasn’t based in the region, thus many such jaunts were had.

 This is why eating all my meals and staying in the region was something of a strange experience for me and there were many takeaways from this adventure.
 Given that I was there during Premier Napa to cover it as well as attend a wine writing conference, I was busy, but so was The Valley.
 This in turn emphasized one of Napa’s massive problems: it’s fucking congested.